Estimated reading time: 8 minutes

 The director has therefore now earned £14,570 all of which is completely tax free.

-The majority of owner managed businesses should pay themselves a salary of £8,840.
+The majority of owner managed businesses should pay themselves a salary of £11,908.
+However, we do expect many sole director businesses to pay the lower amount of £9,100.
 We then recommend additional income is paid as dividends.

 DISCLAIMER – Please note that the content contained in this article is for general information only and is not a substitute for professional advice – read our full disclaimer